w3f-community/asylum-ui/packages/game-developers-console/docs/testing-guide.md

 ![](img/screenshot-5.png)

 2. Adding Tags affects the metadata of Interpretation.
 You can check the result in `Raw Metadata` field.
 Consider tags as a verbal description of Interpretation.
-Tags can carry metadata fields with predefined or configurable values, or even without any metadata, bringing specific semantics to the Interpretation (like the `pixeled` tag).
+Tags can carry metadata fields with predefined or configurable values, or even without any metadata, bringing specific semantics to the Interpretation (like the `pixeled` tag):
    ![](img/screenshot-6.png)

-3. After submitting Template and signing a transaction, you can find the Template using the search bar
+3. After submitting Template and signing a transaction, you can find the Template using the search bar:
    ![](img/screenshot-7.png)

 4. Click on the Template and check its metadata and Interpretations.
-You can add new Interpretation to the Template or edit the existing one.
+You can add new Interpretation to the Template or edit the existing one:
    ![](img/screenshot-8.png)

 5. Let's add a new Interpretation with `pixeled tag`.